 The Camp Creek Playhouse hosted guest performances including Jim Post’s Mark Twain and the Laughing River and Grammy Award winner Allison Kraus and the Union Station.
 To help meet the expenses of the theater, MTA made the building available for rental during the times when the stage was dark.
 The playhouse became a popular facility for wedding receptions, company dinners, and amateur shows by other community groups.

 After nearly 25 years of bringing the performing arts to the stage in the Monticello region, the MTA suffered a crushing blow.
 In the last week of March, 1999, the Camp Creek Playhouse was destroyed by fire.
 The storage shed containing set materials, some props and about 75% of the costumes survived with only minor damage.
 The rest of the building, the auditorium, cast room, kitchen and lobby were a total loss.

 Our Current Playhouse

 In the years after that disastrous fire, the MTA continued to performed plays in various venues.
-We purchased the building across the road from Monticello Forest Preserve park and, with the help of our members and friends, we created the Phoenix Theatre.
+We purchased the building across the road from Monticello Forest Preserve park and, with the help of our members and friends, we created the Phoenix Theatre which we now refer to as the MTA Theatre.
 In this facility we will continue to produce outstanding theatre experiences for our audience.